To plant a garden is to believe in tomorrow Audrey Hepburn

 When I reflect on the past few years of growing a new rose garden, I often wonder, after a full day of being scratched by rose thorns and exhausted by the heat, why it is I love it so much?

 I have always thrived on hard work having inherited the trait from my parents.
 It is not difficult for me to plunge into a project with determination and perseverance and continue quite passionately until completion.
 I don’t like the thorns, the pests and diseases though that a rose grower has to deal with.
-Then there is the watering, pruning, mulching and nurturing them through our Australian hot, dry summer and cold winter.
-All these factors aside, by planting roses and in order to nurture the plants, design the garden, prepare and improve the soil then nurture the rose plants, one does quite naturally learn deeper skills and virtues like more patience, humility and care.
+The watering, pruning, mulching and nurturing them through our Australian hot, dry summer and cold winter can take its toll.
+All these factors aside, in order to design the garden, prepare and improve the soil then nurture the rose plants, one does quite naturally learn deeper skills and virtues.
+For example more patience, hope, humility, perseverance and optimism.

 The wonderment one feels as the garden flourishes after all the hard work is so uplifting.
-I don’t think anyone gardens to feel this way.
+I don’t think anyone actually gardens to feel this way.
 But it is an outcome over and above the obvious results of engaging in a healthy outdoor activity.
-The rewards of exercise and we also gain the fruits of our labours in beautiful roses or flower blooms, herbs and vegetables, dependant on what we choose to grow in our gardens.
+As well as the rewards of exercise we also gain the fruits of our labours in beautiful roses, or flower blooms, herbs and vegetables, dependant on what we choose to grow in our gardens.

-The first skill established from gardening would have to be ‘Patience” as anyone who plants seeds, bulbs or bare root roses will tell you.
+“Patience” is the first skill developed when gardening as anyone who plants seeds, bulbs or bare root roses will tell you.
 The other skill gardeners seem to have in spades is the aspect of “Vision”.
 Gardeners are visionaries and are always looking towards the future with optimistic eyes.

-Gardening gives us a chance to look to the future and to realise that hard work is, in its own time, going to reap many rewards.
-To successfully make the right plant choices, design and implement all of the stages of preparing a garden through the four seasons will develop vision and foresight.
+To successfully make the right plant choices, design and implement all of the stages of preparing a garden through the all seasons will develop foresight, reverence and gratitude as well.

-Gardeners are unwittingly developing all manner of other virtues too.
-Consider responsibility, optimism, tenacity, perseverance, self-discipline and on the flip side reverence, trust, gratitude and acceptance.
-Acceptance is a hard one to learn when the birds have eaten the seedlings, the wallabies eaten every green leaf on a rose bush or the frost has wiped out all the new annual plants.
-Rose growers in particular are also highly passionate about their roses and possess confidence in their tasks because they don’t mind the thorns.
+Consider also the attributes of optimism, tenacity and self-discipline and on the flip side trust, responsibility, acceptance and purposefulness.
+Acceptance is a hard one to learn when the birds have eaten the seedlings, the wallabies eaten every green leaf on a rose bush or the frost has wiped out your favourite plants.

-Gardening is not a flight for the just the imagination although one does need imagination to design a garden and to persevere each day.
-On the other hand we can also use gardening as a stress release for pent up feelings of frustration and anger.
-We have many destructive tasks to do in the garden that can be very therapeutic.
+Gardening is not a flight for the just the imagination either, although one does need imagination to design a garden and to persevere each day.
+On the other hand, we can also use gardening as a stress release for pent up feelings of frustration and anger.
+There are many destructive tasks to do in the garden that can be very therapeutic.
 Hedges to trim, roses to prune, weeds to yank out and loads of cutting and hacking of overgrown plants.

-After all the skills we’ve developed, virtues gained and stress released we can happily contemplate the cycle of renewal and growth, sit and smell the roses and enjoy time in our gardens knowing that we are all the better for it.
+After all the skills developed, virtues gained and stress released, gardeners can happily contemplate the cycle of renewal and growth, sit and smell the roses and enjoy the time in the garden, knowing that we are all the better for it.